rasterio/rasterio/docs/topics/switch.rst

    # The GDAL environment has no registered format drivers or error
    # handlers at this point.

-   with rasterio.Env(CPL_DEBUG=True, GDAL_CACHEMAX=512):
+   with rasterio.Env(CPL_DEBUG=True, GDAL_CACHEMAX=128000000):
        # This ensures that all drivers are registered in the global
        # context.
 Within this block *only* GDAL's debugging messages
-       # are turned on and the raster block cache size is set to 512MB.
+       # are turned on and the raster block cache size is set to 128 MB.

        with rasterio.open('example.tif') as src:
            # Perform GDAL operations in this context.
            # ...